jcouture/nv/README.md

 ~> nv .env rails server -p 2808
 ```

-It is possible to load multiple `.env` files by separating each filenames with a comma.
-If a variable exists in more than one file, its value will simply be overriden as parsing goes.
+It is possible to load multiple `.env` files by separating each filename with a comma.
+If a variable exists in more than one file, its value will simply be overridden as parsing goes.

 ```sh
 ~> nv .env,.env.dev rails server -p 2808
 ```

 ## Supported `.env` syntax

-The parser accepts the same conventions as the Ruby `dotenv` gem:

 - `KEY=value` assignments with optional `export` prefix.
 - Full-line comments beginning with `#` and inline comments outside quotes.